1/72 scale model of Heller

 grey, with Gunze Sangyo 308.
 Than the red areas were applied after masking.

-The kit's canopy was used as for the
+The kit's canopy is correct as for the

-Fennec (and looks like the early style "high" canopy hoods).
+Fennec (and looks like the early style "high" canopy hoods and has also the "crash bar").

 |The result is a nice little model